Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Abstract

 \section{Abstract}

-Modern large language models (LLMs) increasingly depends on efficient long-context processing and generation mechanisms, including sparse attention, retrieval-augmented generation (RAG), and compressed contextual memory, to support complex reasoning.
-We show that these optimizations can be unified into a four-step memory processing pipeline: \textit{Prepare Memory}, \textit{Compute Relevancy}, \textit{Retrieval}, and \textit{Apply to Inference}.
-Through systematic profiling, we identify a 22\%-97\% memory processing overhead in LLM inference and strong heterogeneity in its computational characteristics.
+Modern large language models (LLMs) increasingly depend on efficient long-context processing and generation mechanisms, including sparse attention, retrieval-augmented generation (RAG), and compressed contextual memory, to solve complex tasks.
+We show that these optimizations can be unified into a four-stage memory processing pipeline: \textit{Prepare Memory}, \textit{Compute Relevancy}, \textit{Retrieval}, and \textit{Apply to Inference}.
+Through systematic profiling, we identify a 22\%-97\% memory processing overhead in LLM inference and strong computational heterogeneity across stages in memory processing.
 Motivated by this insight, we argue that \textbf{heterogeneous systems} are well-suited to accelerate memory processing and thus end-to-end inference.
 We demonstrate this approach on a GPU-FPGA system by offloading sparse, irregular, and memory-bounded operations to FPGAs while retaining compute-intensive operations on GPUs.
-Evaluated on an AMD MI210 GPU and an Alveo U55C FPGA, our system is $1.04\sim2.2\times$ faster and requires $1.11\sim4.7\times$ less energy across multiple LLM inference optimizations than the GPU baseline (similar results hold on NVIDIA A100).
-These results establish heterogeneous systems as a practical direction for efficient LLM memory processing and inform future heterogeneous hardware design.
+Evaluated on an AMD MI210 GPU and an Alveo U55C FPGA, our system is up to $2.2\times$ faster and $4.7\times$ energy reduction across multiple LLM optimizations than the GPU baseline (with similar results on NVIDIA A100), establishing heterogeneous systems as a practical direction for efficient LLM inference and informing future heterogeneous hardware design.